VisualComputing/nub/README_patterns.md

 void setup() {
   // the scene object creates a default eye node scene = new Scene(this);
-  // To attach a leading-node (those whose parent is the world, such as n1)
+  // To create an 'attached' node as a leading one (those whose parent is
-  // the scene parameter is passed to the Node constructor: n1 = new Node(scene);
+  // the world, such as n1) the scene parameter is passed to the Node constructor: n1 = new Node(scene);
   // whereas for the remaining nodes we pass any constructor taking a
   // reference node parameter, such as Node(Node referenceNode)